jprichardson/node-suppose/README.md

 Why?
 ----

-From the [expect wikipedia][1] page, you can see many examples of `expect` scripts automating tasks such as `telnet` or `ftp` solutions.
+From the [expect wikipedia][1] page, you can see many examples of `expect` scripts automating tasks such as `telnet` or `ftp` sessions.
 Now you can easily write Node.js scripts to do the same.
 This may be most beneficial during testing.